ArthurNNN/k8s-spring-ai-workshop/README.md

 - Maven 3.6+
 - docker
 - curl or any other REST client
-- An OpenAI API key
+- An OpenAI API key or Ollama installed locally

 ## Exercise 1—chatbot